lepompiste/Leloux/README.md

 `PROPS` is an object :

-​	`PROPS.query` are query parameters
+​	`PROPS.query` are query parameters (key : value)

-​	`PROPS.body` is the body of the request
+​	`PROPS.body` is the body of the request (key : value), parsed with FormData.

+​	`PROPS.bodyRaw` is sent if and only if `PROPS.body` is undefined.
+It is send as is.

+​	`PROPS.events` add events to the xhr request ("load", "error", ...).

+​	`PROPS.uploadEvents` add events while upload to the xhr requests ("progress",  ...).

 ​	`PROPS.headers` are the headers of the request